 A CMM does all measurements by using the coordinates of points collected on a part.
 A CMM using the stylus touches distinct points on the part and maps out the size, shape, and dimension of the part.
 It works similarly to connecting the dots with a pencil to form a picture.
 Each point has three values along the X, Y, and Z axes, which will help the CMM locate the point on the part.

 The three values are the coordinates of a point.
 Likewise, the coordinates of hundreds of points are captured by the CMM to further compute the many measurements demanded by the part.
-Measurements done through a CMM do not alter the part; therefore, the part is good to go after inspection, provided that all the measurement requirements fall into place.
+Measurements done through a CMM do not alter the part; therefore, the part is good to go after inspection, provided that all the measurement requirements are met.

 A CMM is primarily used to measure the geometrical features and characteristics of a component.
 A software-driven CMM, in most cases, needs no intervention by an operator during the measurement process.
 The measurement happens by mounting the part on the machine with the help of fixtures.
 The CMM acquires measurement data through a mechanical process called probing.